Kischy/SimpleMicro/README.md

 ```c++
 smpmcr::LList<int> list; // Initializes a list of integers
 ```
 The dynamic linked list has all the functionality of the static linked list except for the `maxSize` function.
 Do use this class with care.
-Using dynamic memory allocation on a microcontroller can lead to heap fragmentation.
 Also see the LinkedList.ino example.

 ### ToDo list: